Apirone/apirone-api-php/README.md

 #### Estimation and Transfer

-Both methods have same params with difference for destinations - string or objects array.
+Both methods have the same params with differences for destinations - string or objects array.

 - currency (btc, ltc, etc...)
 - options

-Options is an array with next params:
+Options is an array with the next params:

-- destinations (required) - Comma separated address and colon separated amount pairs or objects array.
+- destinations (required) - Comma-separated address and colon-separated amount pairs or objects array.
 - subtract-fee-from-amount - ```true``` or ```false```
 - fee - ```normal``` | ```priority``` | ```custom```
 - fee-rate - 1, 2, 3, etc... use when fee set to 'custom'